 How to trade or invest in the FTSE 100

 The FTSE 100 – the UK’s most popular index – offers plenty of opportunities for traders and investors.
-In this guide, you’ll learn how to gain exposure to FTSE 100 price movements with CFDs on cash indices and index futures, as well as ETFs and individual shares.
+In this guide, you’ll learn how to gain exposure to FTSE 100 price movements with cash indices and index futures, as well as ETFs and individual shares.

-Interested in trading the CFDs on FTSE 100 with IG?
+Interested in trading the FTSE 100 with IG?

 Depending on your personal preference and risk tolerance, you can gain exposure to the FTSE 100 by trading or investing.
 Your choice may also depend on the trading hours of the index:

 |Trading the FTSE 100||Investing in the FTSE 100|